How to setup a ticket bot

 Thread mode settings

 This is a new option for the bot that shifts the way tickets work.
 Instead of the entire support team being included in a ticket from the start, the thread begins with no staff members.
 Then, a button is sent to your ticket notification channel for staff members to click and join the thread.
-Find out more on the Tickets Thread Mode page.
+Find out more on the official Tickets Thread Mode documentation page.

 Tickets